IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 - Footer
 - CSS stylesheet

-Downloadable sample HTML and CSS files are provided below which you can edit as you see fit.
-It's up to you to create a directory in which to store these files, such as ``/var/www/dataverse`` in the examples below.
+Downloadable sample HTML and CSS files are provided in next subsections.
+You can edit them as you see fit.
+It's up to you to create a directory in which to store these files, such as ``/var/www/dataverse`` in the examples in following subsections.

 You may also want to look at samples at https://github.com/shlake/LibraDataHomepage from community member Sherry Lake as well as her poster from the Dataverse Community Meeting 2018 called "Branding Your Local Dataverse": https://github.com/IQSS/dataverse/files/2128735/UVaHomePage.pdf